Unleashed2016/ruopen/Readme.md

 * Google Maps Directions API: Used for routing and navigation from user's current location to destination (location of restaurant, club, etc.)

-* Backendless: mBaaS service for storing business related data (e.g. for subscribing businesses to provide details of the business, special offers, campaigns, etc)
+* Backendless: mBaaS service for storing business related data (e.g. for subscribing businesses to provide details of the business, special offers, campaigns, etc).
+Ideally a custom developed backend service would be used.